jrosell/playground4rocker/README.md

 Look the [.github/workflows/main.yml](.github/workflows/main.yml) file.

-The output will be uploaded as artifact of the github action job.
+The output files will be uploaded as an artifact zip of the executed job.